 Requiring students to answer reflective questions during and after the service experience furthers their learning process.
 They illuminate for themselves how they applied social-emotional skills and how they might use them in similar and different situations.
 Lessons that are unexplored are often forgotten.
 Reflection allows students to retain and integrate their learning.

-Service-learning can be a critical component of the academic experience.
+Service-learning, a type of experiential learning, can be a critical component of the academic experience.
 Students who participate in meaningful service experiences are often able to translate those skills to the classroom and beyond.
 Educating the student in a holistic way has benefits that last a lifetime.